yandex/mapsapi-codestyle/js.md

 ```

 ##Type Casting
-Types casting should be done explicitly:
+Type casting should be done explicitly:

 **Good:**
 ```javascript